-Author has written 20 stories for Merlin, Daredevil, Legends of Tomorrow, Sword Art Online/ソードアート・オンライン, Doctor Who, Fantastic Beasts and Where to Find Them, Chronicles of Narnia, Elisabeth, Jessica Jones, Frozen, Attack on Titan/進撃の巨人, Tanz der Vampire, and Iron Fist.
+Author has written 23 stories for Merlin, Daredevil, Legends of Tomorrow, Sword Art Online/ソードアート・オンライン, Doctor Who, Fantastic Beasts and Where to Find Them, Chronicles of Narnia, Elisabeth, Jessica Jones, Magicians, Frozen, Attack on Titan/進撃の巨人, Tanz der Vampire, and Iron Fist.

-Updated 9.10.18: Hey guys!
-So, I haven't updated any of my stories in over a year, which is probably making you think that I've quit fanfiction or something.
+Updated 1.27.19: Hey guys!
+So, I haven't updated any of my stories on this site in over a year, which is probably making you think that I've quit fanfiction or something.
 Well, no!
 I haven't!
 I'm just... busy... trying to get a degree while working ...college is hard... so yeah.

-I really really really want to start writing again.
+I really really really want to get back into writing again.
 It's been wayyy too long, and I have a lot of WIPs that I would really love to finish.

 So!
 The list.

 Writing Projects - Priority: